 Who makes your favorite prime rib?
 In NYC, lots of steak joints offer them, but sometimes only on specific days of the week.
 Keeping track of them all can be a chore, so I’ve published this handy prime rib weekly scheduler for you to use as a guide.

-There are some ambitious places that offer prime rib on the menu every day that they’re open – just make sure you check their business hours, as some joints may be closed on Sundays or Mondays, or they only offer the prime rib for dinner as opposed to lunch, etc. Here are some of the acclaimed ones, in my order of preference:
+There are some ambitious places that offer prime rib on the menu every day that they’re open – just make sure you check their business hours, as some joints may be closed on Sundays or Mondays, or they only offer the prime rib for dinner as opposed to lunch, etc. Here are some of the acclaimed ones:

 1) TAK Room